-It was September 1950 that our phone rang, a long and two shorts, my mom answered to hear the panicky voice of her mother, who said she'd better come, her dad was having a "bad spell."
+It was September 1950 that our crank up phone rang, a long and two shorts, my mom answered to hear the panicky voice of her mother, who said she'd better come, her dad was having a "bad spell."

 We had all gone to bed in our tiny bedrooms, curtained-off from the living room of our four-room house, all to be aroused by the ringing phone.

 My mom was a pretty collected woman, but the distress on her face seemed ominous as she told my dad that John Ira McCoy had collapsed to the floor in the dining room and they had carried him to the bedroom where he and my grandmother has slept for 55 years.

 We quickly dressed, my dad pulled on his pants and shoes, as my mom announced the 77-year-old man was having trouble breathing and having severe pains in his chest.

 Rather than fire up the Chevy, we quickly walked down the steep hill to the McCoy homestead, where John Ira and Mary Virginia Riggs had raised their nine children since their marriage in 1895.

 It was the foreboding silence as we rushed down the hill that meant the call was serious.

 The open flame light at the end of a gas pipe was glowing in the yard, outdoor lighting before the coming of electricity, and the traditional single-mantle gas light on the enclosed front porch illuminated the entry.

 Grandma met us in the narrow hallway, asking my mother to call Dr. Toepher.
 She went to the wall telephone and cranked-up Leona Sturm, the switch operator in Hur, and asked her to summon him and for all the family members to come as quickly as they could.

 Uncle Eddie, a bachelor who never left home was there, and shortly Aunt Thelma Roach and Uncle Glen McCoy and their spouses and children arrived from their farms down on Barnes Run.